rng235/Heroku-Deployment/README.md

 ## Overview

 A literature blog that displays and organizes poems and short stories.
-Come and witness works of literature from an NYU English student.
-Favorite the poems you enjoy most, read about the writer, query for specific works.
-Check out what the author is reading now and her favorite literature.
+Come and witness works of literature from an NYU English Literature student.
+Browse a a largew repository of famous poets such as William Shakespear or Edgar Allen Poe and their works.

 Poesis is a website that allows users to get an inside view of an English Majors mind.
 Look into the workings of a developing young adult through her work.
-Ask her your questions, submit poems, check out the current featured work.
+Ask her your questions and submit your own poetry in a private page.
 Enjoy a gallery of written art.

 ## Data Model

-We'll need to store the user, poems, short stories, books and a favorite list.
-The favorite list contains poems and short stories.
-Each user can only have 1 favorite list, that will be displayed on the favorites page.
-Poems and short stories will be inserted by me and stored in collections in mongo.
-Still thinking about where to store submitted works and where to display them.
-Submitted works will still take the form of poem or short story.
+We'll  store the user, poems and short stories using MongoDB.
+Each user will initially be assigned a unique empty list that will contain the poetry they submit.
+Poems and short stories will be inserted by me or the admin and stored in collections.

 First draft schema: